Rosemary Garlic Smashed Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Rosemary Garlic Smashed Potatoes are soft on the inside and crispy on the outside with a burst of rosemary garlicky flavor.
+These Garlic Smashed Potatoes are soft on the inside and crispy on the outside with a burst of rosemary garlicky flavor.
 They are so easy to make and packed full of flavor.
-Perfect for Thanksgiving, Christmas and Easter but easy enough to make as a side dish in the week.
+Perfect for Thanksgiving, Christmas, and Easter, but easy enough to make as a side dish in the week.
+So next time you want crispy skinned potatoes with a soft, fluffy center, pull out this garlic smashed potatoes recipe!

 These Rosemary Garlic Smashed Potatoes are a best of both worlds potato recipe - mashed and roasted!
 They are soft on the inside, crispy on the outside and bursting with rosemary garlicky flavor.
 It's a creative healthy side-dish the whole family will love!